-The latest Part of Online Currents includes the following articles: “Enterprise search case studies: At the coal face of knowledge management” – Matt Moore and Kelly Tall; “Calibre for ebook management” – Jon Jermey; “VALA 2014 conference exhibition: Ebooks and electronic resources” – Glenda Browne; and “VALA 2014 conference exhibition: Software, support and equipment” – Glenda Browne.
-Also in this Part are the following sections: Company News; Around the Blogs; Bookshelf and Journals; Databases and Aggregators; Web Watch; Conferences, Meetings and Seminars.
+The latest part of Online Currents includes the following articles: “State Library of Queensland: Leading the evolution” – Jane Douglas; “Individual decision-making and information management” – Matt Moore and Kelly Tall; “Who’s minding the desk?” – Neale Towart; and “Eat Your Books: A delicious database” – Denise Sutherland.
+Also included in this Part are the following sections: Company News; Around the Blogs; Bookshelf and Journals; Databases and Aggregators; Web Watch; and Conferences, Meetings and Seminars.

 The latest Part of ABLR includes the following articles: “The CAMAC report on charitable trusts and trustee companies – listed financial services providers or benevolent institutions?” – Eve Brown; “Infringement notices and federal regulation: Wolves in sheep’s clothing?” – Anne Rees; and “Identifying and evaluating mavericks in Australian and US merger analysis” – Ben Morawetz.
 Also in this Part are the following sections: Company Law and Securities – “Where to next for the Australian Securities and Investments Commission?”; Competition Law and Market Regulation – “Behaviour v Structure: Tribunal’s AGL Energy Merger Authorisation”; and Insurance and Transport Law – “Controlling insurance contract terms: Section 54 of the Insurance Contracts Act – compliance, recovery and accountability”.